scriptnull/docsv2/sources/navigatingUI/projects/settings.md

 stop the triggering of builds for this project.
 - **Tags**: Default value is Disabled.
 To trigger builds for all git tag push events on the project in your source control system, click 'Enable'.
-Currently this feature is supported only for GitHub.
+Currently this feature is supported only for GitHub, Gitlab and Bitbucket.
 - **Releases**: Default value is Disabled.
 To trigger builds for all GitHub release events on the project in your source control system, click 'Enable'.
 Currently this feature is supported only for GitHub.